-The start of the financial year is a great opportunity to do a financial health check.
-Set things in order, re-group and look back to ensure your finances are on track, and of course to re-balance and plan for the year ahead.
+When was your last financial health check?
+A financial health check is a great opportunity to set things in order, re-group and look back to ensure your finances are on track, and of course to re-balance and plan for the months ahead.

 Best practice around reviewing your finances begins with a calculation of your net worth.
 Save this somewhere so it's easily accessible next year, and you'll have a simple and effective way to measure your progress against a set goal.
 Include all of your assets (property, cash etc.) and liabilities to calculate a final figure.